ibm-cloud-docs/apps/reqnsi.md

 * From the bluemix command line interface.
 Use the `bluemix service offerings` command.
 * From your own application.
 Use the [GET /v2/services Services API](http://apidocs.cloudfoundry.org/197/services/list_all_services.html){: new_window}.

 You can select the service that you need when you develop applications.
-Once you select it, {{site.data.keyword.Bluemix_notm}} interacts with the service and takes necessary steps to provision services of the service.
+Once you select it, {{site.data.keyword.Bluemix_notm}} provisions the service.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information.

 {{site.data.keyword.Bluemix_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.